open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 ### Name Reuse Prohibition

-It is prohibited to introduce a new metric with a name that matches a name of a metric that existed in the past but was renamed (with a corresponding schema file).
+A new metric MUST NOT be added with the same name as a metric that existed in the past but was renamed (with a corresponding schema file).

 When introducing a new metric name check all existing schema files to make sure the name does not appear as a key of any "rename_metrics" section (keys denote